samhh/dotfiles/README.md

 # nixos-rebuild switch --flake ".#alakazam"
 ```

 For now some Alakazam scripts presume the repo will be at `~/dotfiles/`.
-Anything that couldn't be configured in Home Manager lives in `./cfg/`.
+Anything that couldn't be configured in Home Manager lives in `./cfg/` (NB not `:/cfg/`, which defines custom Nix configuration).

 ### Packages